Where is my refund of Wisconsin tax?

 How do I amend my Wisconsin franchise or income tax return?

-You may file an amended return only after the corporation has filed a complete original return.
+- You may file an amended return only after the corporation has filed a complete original return.
 A claim for refund must be filed within 4 years of the unextended due date of the return.
-However, a claim for refund to recover all or part of any tax or credit paid as a result of an office or field audit must be filed within 2 years after such an assessment for taxable years beginning before 2000 and within 4 years after such an assessment for taxable years beginning after 1999.
+However, a claim for refund to recover all or part of any tax or credit paid as a result of an audit must be filed within 4 years after such an assessment.
 That assessment must have been paid and must not have been protested by filing a petition for redetermination.

 What type of permits do I need if I am starting a new business in Wisconsin, and should I be aware of special Wisconsin taxes for corporations?